Compare House Insurance

 Know this: Why house insurance increasing

-If you are in Christchurch, Kaikoura or Wellington, this may mean insurance is more difficult to obtain and expensive, as outlined by our sample quotes guide and media reports.
+- 2023 has been claim-heavy with floods and cyclone damage throughout highly populated parts of the North Island.
+If you are in a troubled area (including Christchurch, flooded Auckland suburbs, Kaikoura or Wellington), this may mean insurance is more difficult to obtain and expensive, as outlined by our sample quotes guide and media reports.

 Advertising Disclaimer: MoneyHub may earn a referral bonus for anyone that’s approved through some of the below links.
 Our research and findings are independent of any bank, credit card issuer, or product manufacturer/service provider, and have not been endorsed by any of these entities.
 Please see our Advertising Policy for more details about how we make money.